English language in Puerto Rico: Education

 The same 21 February 1902 law that ordered the use of both English and Spanish as co-official languages in the government of Puerto Rico also made English the obligatory language of instruction in Puerto Rican high schools.
 In 1946, Vito Marcantonio introduced legislation to restore Spanish as the language of instruction in Puerto Rican schools asking President Truman to sign the bill, "in the name of the children of Puerto Rico who are being tortured by the prevailing system…to fight cultural chauvinism and to correct past errors."
 President Truman signed the bill.
 In 1948, schools were able to return to teaching in the Spanish language, but English was required in schools as a second language.
-In 1948, as a result of a decree by the Education Commissioner Mario Villaronga Spanish again became the language of instruction at schools, for all but the English course.
+In 1948, as a result of a decree by the Education Commissioner Mariano Villaronga Spanish again not became the language of instruction at schools, for all but the English course.
 The decree was binding on public schools.

 Comparison with other Spanish-speaking territories

 Puerto Rico had about a million residents at the time it was ceded by Spain to the United States in 1898.
-"Since 1898, the heads of the departments of education put forth "seven different language policies" for the teaching of English languages in Puerto Rico schools.
+Since 1898, the heads of the departments of education put forth "seven different language policies" for the teaching of English languages in Puerto Rico schools.
 By way of contrast, the Spanish-speaking settlers in the vast territories obtained from Mexico after the Mexican–American War were promptly swamped by English-speaking American settlers, which is why the state governments that emerged in those territories all primarily use English today.

 Present use

 Government

-The official languages of the executive branch of government of Puerto Rico are Spanish and English, with Spanish being the primary language.
+The official languages of the executive branch of government of Puerto Rico are Spanish and English, with English being the primary language.
 Spanish is, and has been, the only official language of the entire Commonwealth judiciary system, even despite a 1902 English-only language law.
 All official business of the U.S. District Court for the District of Puerto Rico, however, is conducted in English.